k2-fsa/icefall/_sources/recipes/Streaming-ASR/introduction.rst.txt

    See :doc:`Pruned transducer statelessX <librispeech/pruned_transducer_stateless>` for more details.

 ..
 HINT::
-   If you want to adapt a non-streaming conformer model to be streaming, please refer to `this pull request <https://github.com/k2-fsa/icefall/pull/454>`_.
+   If you want to modify a non-streaming conformer recipe to support both streaming and non-streaming, please refer to `this pull request <https://github.com/k2-fsa/icefall/pull/454>`_.
+After adding the code needed by streaming training, you have to re-train it with the extra arguments metioned in the docs above to get a streaming model.

 Streaming Emformer